-The main aims of the APMI Research Program are discovering and developing multimodal biomarkers for risk assessment, screening, progression, diagnosis, prognosis, and staging of Alzheimer’s Disease across all disease stages by:
+The main aims of the APMI Research Program are discovering and developing multimodal biomarkers for risk assessment, screening, progression, diagnosis, prognosis, and staging of AD across the continuum of the disease.

 1) biochemical (blood [plasma/serum] & cerebrospinal fluid [CSF]) biomarkers enable to track key molecular pathways and pathomechanistic alterations of AD and other neurodegenerative diseases.

-4) structural / functional / metabolic neuroimaging (MRI, DTI, fMRI, PET) methods are essential to predict brain endophenotypes.
+3) neurophysiological (EEG, MEG), and structural / functional / metabolic neuroimaging (MRI, DTI, fMRI, PET) methods are essential to predict brain endophenotypes.

 Multi-dimensional integrative methods, based on consolidated and emerging Artificial Intelligence-based techniques, allows to investigate the relationship between relevant molecular mechanisms and brain network functional dynamics.
 Addressing these questions will better approximate the true complexity of brain endophenotypes.
 Hence, the APMI Research Program aims at untangling whether any specific brain endophenotype is associated with specific (epi)genetic - biological patterns.